mparth30/Hospital-appointment-system/README.md

-🏥 Hospital Appointment System
+🏥 Hospital Appointment System :

     A Hospital Appointment System built with Python (Django Framework) that allows patients to book appointments with doctors, manage schedules, and streamline hospital operations.

-🚀 Features
+🚀 Features added in project :

 👩‍⚕️ Patient Management – Register, view, and update patient details